zz-zye/suneng/README.md

 **Why is it specifically the math exams?**
-Well, the Language Arts exams are simply impossible to translate *(how would I translate Korean poems while maintaining rhyme structures?)* and the English exams are, well, in English.
+Well, the Language Arts exams are simply impossible to translate *(how would I translate Korean poems while maintaining rhyme structures?)* and the English exams are, of course, in English.
 Science exams are translatable but requires a lot of work, since they always contain loads of diagrams with Korean text.

 Suneung math is quite an assortment of carefully crafted problems.